 At first sight, one may think that social media marketing is only devoted to large corporations which can afford to hire big enough teams to manage such new activities.

 But I think it’s just the other way round.

 One of the biggest beauties of social media is that it makes word-of-mouth marketing accessible even to those who have very little means.
 Hence, unless you are a small and medium-size enterprise with difficulties to cope with your own business and not enough time on your hands to visit your customers and do your everyday work, I would suggest on the contrary that you use social media to gain brand awareness and do business.

 This is the script of an interview I gave for a Romania business journal “Business Review Romania” in June 2012.
 The interview is published in instalments.
 This is part 1 of 6

-Last month, on Nov 10, 2009 the 7th blogwell session took place in sunny Atlanta, Ga. (this is meant to be a joke for I have been twice to Atlanta … Lire la suite
+Social media culture is a crucial aspect of social media implementation.
+Last month, on Nov 10, 2009, the 7th blogwell session took place in sunny Atlanta, Ga. (this is meant … Lire la suite

 The blog Council is an association in charge of promoting social media usage by and for the benefit of so-called “big logos”.
 Among the members one will find corporations like GM, Wells Fargo, Procter & Gamble, Kmart and of course Orange Business Services (proudly represented by yours truly).

 The council is not just in charge of promoting the usage of social media in the enterprise world.
 It is of course a – very private – club enabling heads of Internet from major companies around the world to get together and exchange tips and ideas.
 But the council has also decided to turn itself into a publisher in order to let its members share their vision of the ROI of corporate blogging.
 Calls for papers were issued by the council late September 2008, and members sent their contributions by October 13 as planned.
 All contributions will be combined and put together into a collective book which will be published by the council.
 Much more will be said about that book during the blog Council conference which is planned for the end of October in San Jose.